chenkai0208/Computational_Finance/README.md

 ## Project 2: Barrier Option Pricing
 In this project, Monte Carlo simulation is used to price barrier options.
 Antithetic variates method is implemented to reduce the variance of results.
 In addition, the control variates algorithm is conducted to raise the accuracy of pricing.
 Check more detail in [report2](Kai_Chen_project2/Kai_Chen_report2.pdf).

+## Project 3: Random Number Generator
+In this project, some classical random number generators are implemented in a C++ configuration.
+The generated random numbers are first used for option pricing.
+Then they are used to generate another sets of normal random numbers, which are compared with the true probability distribution for a standard normal variable.
+All the details are in [report3](Kai_Chen_project3/Kai_Chen_report3.pdf).